Skip to main content

 Can a couple survive having different political views?

 Yes, and many do.
-The key factors are mutual respect, the ability to separate political disagreement from personal attack, and enough alignment on the values that actually drive day-to-day decisions together.
+The key factors are mutual respect, the ability to separate political disagreement from personal attack, and enough alignment on values that drive day-to-day decisions together.

 Should I date someone with different political views?

-That depends on what the political differences actually represent.
-If they reflect different values in ways that matter to your daily life together, that's worth thinking carefully about.
+Depends on what the differences actually represent.
+If they reflect opposing core values in ways that affect daily decisions together, that's worth thinking carefully about.
+If they're more about priority and approach, it's often less of an issue than it feels.

 How do you stop political arguments with your partner?